LearnWeb3DAO/Whitelist-Dapp/README.md

 ```

 // Go to https://www.alchemyapi.io, sign up, create
-// a new App in its dashboard and select the network as Rinkeby, and replace "KEY" with its key
+// a new App in its dashboard and select the network as Rinkeby, and replace "add-the-alchemy-key-url-here" with its key url
 ALCHEMY_API_KEY_URL="add-the-alchemy-key-url-here"

 // Replace this private key with your RINKEBY account private key